elysiajs/documentation/docs/essential/handler.md

 ## Handle

-As Elysia is built on top of Web Syandard Request, we can programmatically test it using `Elysia.handle`.
+As Elysia is built on top of Web Standard Request, we can programmatically test it using `Elysia.handle`.

 ```typescript
 import { Elysia } from 'elysia'